LT-IntroToAI-SY2324/a3-movie-chatbot-nsnadkarni/a3_writeup.md

 6. Did you write a new assert for your pattern action?

-Yes, I wrote one for both and I passed the asserts.
+Yes, I wrote one for my new action and it passed the assert.